pachyderm/pachyderm/doc/docs/master/deploy-manage/manage/s3gateway/deploy-s3gateway-sidecar.md

 guarantees that pipeline provenance is preserved just as it is with normal Pachyderm pipelines.

-* The `glob` field in the pipeline spec should not be specified.
-The glob pattern is automatically set to `\` and all files are processed as a single datum.
+* The `glob` field in the pipeline must be set to `"glob": "/"`.
+All files are processed as a single datum.
 In this configuration, already processed datums are not skipped which could be an important performance consideration for some processing steps.

 * Join and union inputs are not supported, but you can create a cross or